Ayanfe-Mee/Subscription_Service_Data_Analysis_A/README.md

       - Used Excel to import data into SQL database (Converted file to CSV before importing).

 - Structured Query Language (SQL):
-    - It was useful for retrieval and querying; Queried data to retrieve total number of customers from each region, and created average subscription duration and total revenue by each subscription type.
+    - It was used for retrieval and querying; Queried data to retrieve total number of customers from each region, and created average subscription duration and total revenue by each subscription type.
    - Used to find customers who canceled their subscription within 6 months, and also customers with subscriptions longer than 12 months.
    - Used to find top 3 regions by subscription cancellations, and total number of active and canceled subscriptions.